-Fertilis ™ earthworm castings is the brand name for one of the main products of the Company, Planner Bee Plant Care, started by Carmen Nottingham in the early 1990’s.
+Fertilis ™ earthworm castings is the brand name for one of the main products of the Company, Planner Bee Plant Care, which started in the early 1990’s.

 Over the past 20 years, we have been producing Fertilis ™ earthworm castings, as well as earthworm composts, worm bins and doggie-loo’s.
 We have also extensively researched, piloted, and implemented larger-scale waste management projects using earthworm technology.